aleferna12/colordict/README.md

 Run:

-    pip install colordict
+    python -m pip install colordict

 # Using ColorDict:

 The ColorDict class is the main feature of this package.
 It is used to organize your colors in an easy and intuitive way.
- All colors are saved as a json dictionary in the "palettes" directory of the package.
+All colors are saved as a json dictionary in the "palettes" directory of the package (or wherever you set to with the "palettes_path" parameter).
 When you create an instance of ColorDict, these colors are loaded as keys, and can be accessed just as any python dictionary.
 Because of this, **there can be only one color value per key name**, and disrespecting this rule will lead to inconsistancies.
 Note, however, that **multiple keys can map to the same value**.

 - Is fine: